chauff/cse1500-web-transcripts/Assignment-1.md

 ![Board games](img/A1-games.png)

-*These images should serve as a first inspiration, you are by no means required to design your game board according to these examples.*
+*The images above should serve as a first inspiration, you are by no means required to design your game board according to these examples.*

 You can choose from nine games: